barrabinfc/TorrenTV/README.md

 --

-Stream any Torrent to your AppleTV via AirPlay
+Stream any Torrent or Local Video File to your TV via AirPlay, Chromecast and Roku.
+Fallback for VLC also.

-Also, there is a Channel to stream to Roku Devices: https://owner.roku.com/add/KHN8M

-## Development status:

-Working on compatibility for Chromecast and Roku...

 Visit the project's website at <http://torrentv.github.io>.

+# Roku Owners

+ - Channel to stream to Roku Devices: https://owner.roku.com/add/KHN8M

 #### Quickstart for developers: